Tuesday, October 1, 2024

 Since we had arranged a private visit to Sintra, we had to wake up earlier than usual.
 After waking up at 06:30, I showered, shaved, and dressed.

-We walked downstairs for breakfast at the Black Pavilion restaurant buffet.
+We walked downstairs to the Black Pavilion restaurant buffet for breakfast.
 We selected the following items:

 • Yogurt with Jam (delicious!)